jredondo/spring-integration-producer-consumer/docs/data-streaming.md

 Now let's define what we will be considering as *a failure*:
-Let's say a failure will be any event that will, in some way or another, derive in *data loss.* In general, in this context there may be three types of failure:
+Let's say a failure will be any event that will, in some way or another, derive in *data loss.* In general, in this system there may be three kind of failure, depending on what components are affected:

-1. *Producer* goes down temporarily or definitely.

-2. *Consumer* goes down temporarily or definitely.

-3. *Integration Channel* goes down temporarily or definitely.
+1. Failure in the *Producer*.

+2. Failure in the *Consumer*.

+3. Failure in the *Integration Channel*.

+The proposed way to avoid any of these implies that those *components must have no single point of failure internally* and *are aware on how to recover* whenever any of the other componets goes down.
-In this article we are going to focus on a subset of the third type: a temporary failure in the integration channel.
+Many combinations may come up, but in this article we are going to focus on a subset of the third kind: a temporary failure in the integration channel.

 ###Resilience:

-In order to overcome a temporary failure in the integration channel used between our producer and consumer, we need to avoid the presence of any single point of failure.
+In order to overcome a temporary failure in the integration channel used between our producer and consumer, we need to avoid the presence of any single point of failure within the channel itself.
 Usually, clustered systems are the mainstream regarding resilient software technologies, as they provide the means to deploy software layers composed by several nodes acting as one single entity, the "cluster".
 As failures are thought to happen only to one or